ethanjlopez/vgbl-lopezet-pp/README.md

 ## Description

-VGBL is a web application designed to provide users the ability to catalogue and track/organize their growing collection of video gamee.
+VGBL is a web application designed to provide users the ability to catalogue and track/organize their growing collection of video games.

 ## Motivation